alia-abdrahman/alia-abdrahman/README.md

-### Hi there 👋
+### Hi there 👋, I'm Alia!

-My name is Alia

-I'm currently practising my 🤖 automation testing skills using Selenium as the testing framework and ☕️ Java as the programming language
+🌟 Welcome to my GitHub profile! 🌟

 <!--
 **alia-abdrahman/alia-abdrahman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.